t0mj/Tasker/README.md

 _task_
 -  _add_
-  - Add a new task to todays list.
+  - Add a new task to todays list or a specific day (-d YYYY-MM-DD).
 -  _browse_
   - Open browser for a task with a link.
 -  _done_